RAIVNLab/MRL/README.md

 ## Citation
 If you find this project useful in your research, please consider citing:
 ```
-@article{Kusupati2022MatryoshkaRF,
+@article{kusupati2022matryoshka,
   title={Matryoshka Representations for Adaptive Deployment},
-  author={Aditya Kusupati and Gantavya Bhatt and Aniket Rege and Matthew Wallingford and Aditya Sinha and Vivek Ramanujan and William Howard-Snyder and Kaifeng Chen and Sham M. Kakade and Prateek Jain and Ali Farhadi},
+  author={Kusupati, Aditya and Bhatt, Gantavya and Rege, Aniket and Wallingford, Matthew and Sinha, Aditya and Ramanujan, Vivek and Howard-Snyder, William and Chen, Kaifeng and Kakade, Sham and Jain, Prateek and others},
-  journal={ArXiv},
-  year={2022},
-  volume={abs/2205.13147}
+  journal={arXiv preprint arXiv:2205.13147},
+  year={2022}
 }
 ```